 Use the biggest tool you possibly can to allow for the fastest material removal and least chance of tool breakage.
 The easiest tools to use are ¼”, 1/8", and 1/16" flat or ball end mills.
 Aluminum is one of the less forgiving materials, and it’s easy to break small tools with too high of a feed rate or inadequate fixturing.
 The ¼”, 1/8", and 1/16" tools are very strong, and they can cut away a lot of material at once.
 That being said, any tool can be used to mill aluminum as long as the settings are correct.

-Make sure to keep aluminum dust and chips in your eyes or lungs.
+Make sure to keep aluminum dust and chips out of your eyes or lungs.
 We recommend vacuuming after each milling job and in the middle of jobs longer than 30 minutes.